Ankr-network/ankr-docs/pages/staking/for-integrators/referral-program/overview.md

 </Callout>

 ## Where and how often to claim partner rewards
-You can claim your rewards once a month as we release it to the partner smart contract.
+You can claim your rewards once a month as we release them to the partner smart contract.
 Claiming is done via [Referral Dashboard](/staking/for-integrators/referral-program/overview/#check-revenue-and-progress-on-referral-dashboard).

 ## Become an Ankr partner and start generating revenue